Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Give your lawn an autumn feed.
 Autumn lawn fertilizers are specifically formulated to be low in nitrogen, so they won’t encourage a sudden spurt of lush growth that would be damaged by winter frosts, and some contain a moss killer as well.

-What flowers & bulbs to plant in October
+What flowers and bulbs to plant in October

 All hardy perennials can be planted in October, giving them time to settle in over winter ready for next year.
 October’s also a good time to plant perennials and grasses that will give colour through winter.
 There are seeds to sow for next year, and most spring bulbs should be planted this month, apart from tulips which are better planted in November.